The Ergohacks Verdict

 Speedwise the drive holds up well.
 In my testing with CrystalDiskMark, I consistently got read and write speeds between 150 and 159MB/s sequentially.
 That’s not incredible but is decent and assuming you’re using USB 3.0 it will let you stream video with no issues.

 The drive doesn’t come with any pre-loaded software apart from an application that bounces you to the Seagate site and prefills serial numbers to register the driver.
-This is worth doing as it activates the two year warranty but afterwards it can be removed.
-Seagate also offer two downloadable tools – SeaTools and Seagate Settings that will let you check the basic health of the drive, change sleep time, switch off the LEDs and update firmware.
+This is worth doing as it activates the two-year warranty but afterwards, it can be removed.
+Seagate also offers two downloadable tools – SeaTools and Seagate Settings that will let you check the basic health of the drive, change sleep time, switch off the LEDs and update the firmware.

 Price: ± Around £100

 Externally the drive is very simple with the power and USB socket along one of the shorter edges and feet on two sides so it can be stood straight up or laid down.
 Given the choice and space laying it down is preferable as it means less chance of it falling over.
 The two largest sides’ plastic is slightly mottled which makes it far better at not showing fingerprints.

 Product dimensions: 17.6 cm x 12.1 cm x 37 cm

 Connection: USB 3.0

 Capacity: 4TB but there’s a 8TB version reviewed here.